google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     -rw-r--r--.
 1 fr  12M Jun 27 11:48 glocken.mov
     -rw-rw-r--.
 1 fr 9.7M Jun 27 14:47 glocken.mp4
     -rw-rw-r--.
 1 fr 480K Jun 27 14:50 glocken.webm

+## Check your work

+This is a good place to remind you that you can verify the results of any task in this article using the same applications you did the work with.
+Remember that, as [described in the primers](applications), you'll need both since neither shows you everything.

+    packager input=glocken.mp4 --dump_stream_info

+    ffmpeg -i glocken.mp4

 ## Split the streams